 We rented two bikes to make the 15 mile trek to the Shark Valley Observation Tower and it was SO much fun!

-The price is $9/hour per bike, which seemed pretty cheap until we returned the bikes and realized that our 3 hour trip cost us $54…oops.
+The price when we visited was $9/hour per bike (it’s now a flat $22 fee), which seemed pretty cheap until we returned the bikes and realized that our 3 hour trip cost us $54…oops.
 Our 3 hour time included stopping very often to see gators, getting to the tower, exploring it, and making the trek back.
 They said to plan 3-4 to hours for the ride, but you might get back a little faster if you catch it on a calmer day, as the wind on the way back had our thighs burnin’!

 Along the trail, which is really just a paved tram road, we saw at least 50 alligators, including a super cute little family with 5-10 adorable baby alligators.
 It was hard not to snatch one, but we decided we didn’t want to be attacked by momma. 😉